simbu175/project_one_2022/README.md

 # project_one_2022
-This repository is for handling files to be organized as part of the data lineage product
+This repository is for storring files pertaining to the data lineage product